doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/Nmap/Nmap.md

 sudo su -
 ```

-We will scan your Windows system:
+We will scan the Windows system:

 ```bash
 nmap 10.10.1.209
 ```

+>[!IMPORTANT]
+>Your IP will be different!!!!

 You can hit the spacebar to get status.